 88% of Corban graduates earn their degree in just 4 years.
 Only 60% do at four-year state institutions.
 Graduate in 4 years (or less!) and start earning sooner.

 ACADEMIC SCHOLARSHIPS FOR FRESHMEN: We automatically award scholarships to incoming freshmen who meet certain academic criteria.
-Use this calculator to determine how much your scholarship will be.
+Use this chart to determine how much your scholarship will be.

 We are here to help.
 If you have any questions about tuition and financial aid.
 Give us a call.